superli3/codenavi/README.md

 ## Overview

-This project contains the files for Can You Review My Pull Request, a framework to assist software developers review code by using Natural Language Processing techniques applied to code.
+This project contains the files for codenavi, a framework to assist software developers review code by using Natural Language Processing techniques applied to code.

 It is inspired from the following video, as well as the current domain I work in: